 Information like this can give an insight into some of the mechanics of how our heroes played their horns, and may also hint at the kind of set up you might like to opt for yourself, depending on how you want to sound and the style that you want to play.

-So, covering a broad cross section of sounds and approaches, here’s a list of ten great saxophonists, with information on their preferred saxophones, mouthpieces and reeds.
+So, covering a broad cross section of sounds and approaches, here’s a list of ten great saxophonists, with information on their preferred horns, mouthpieces and saxophone reeds.

 We put together this article by researching interviews, articles and endorsements from the saxophone players mentioned.
 If you come across any information which you feel is not accurate, feel free to let us know in the comments section and we’ll update.
 And, of course, always do you own research (both online and by trying out the horns) before buying anything!